- How is neuroblastoma treated?

 - Damage to bones or problems with bone growth

 - Development of another cancer (including leukemia) years later

-Be sure to talk to your child's doctor before the transplant to learn about possible long-term effects your child may have.
-For more on the possible long-term effects of treatment, see the section, “Long-term effects of neuroblastoma and its treatment.”
+Be sure to talk to your child’s doctor before the transplant to learn about possible long-term effects your child might have.
+For more on the possible long-term effects of this and other treatments, see the section, “Late and long-term effects of neuroblastoma and its treatment.”

 For more information on stem cell transplants in general, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).

 Last Revised: 03/17/2014